 Only warm clothes: Summiting the top in the late hours will be icy-cold.
 Warm clothes are handy as you’d be reaching the top before the sun turns up.
 Ensure that you carry enough layers to keep yourself warm and cozy.

-If you ascend during the day, you are likely to be soaked in sweat, but as the sun sets, you start feeling the chill.
+If you are ascending during the day, you are most likely to sweat, but as the sun sets, you start feeling the chill.

 Avoid crowds: Having scaled Adam’s peak, we suggest you avoid the mountain during the Sinhalese New Year, i.e., mid-April or the full moon day (called ‘Poya’ Days).